3mdeb/news-and-ideas/blog/content/post/2019-10-24-meta-pcengines-xen.md

 # VM guest configuration

 Once you have created the dom0 on your APU platform, it is time to place a VM guest.
-To boot a simple guest up, you have to write the configuration file.
+To boot up a simple guest, you have to write the configuration file.
 For example:

 ```
 name = "ndvm"